jurgen-kluft/xvmem/VIRTUAL ALLOCATOR.md

 - Sizes > 32 MB
 - Size alignment is page size
 - Small number of allocations
-- Allocation tracking done with circular array
+- Allocation tracking is done with levels + BST
+  - Could easily track if a level is empty and free it back to main
 - Reserves huge virtual address space (~128 GB)
 - Maps and unmaps pages on demand
 - Guarantees contiguous memory